robertwhunter/kidneyfish/content/talks/_index.md

 title: Talks
 ---

 Some slidesets and handouts from recent talks.
 For the slidesets: when the slides are loaded, press 'p' to see presenter notes with additional / explanatory information; press 'o' for an overview of all slides.
+(Except for those denoted 'powerpoint' below.)

 <br>

 ## Electrolytes:

+- [Mixed acid-base disorders](https://renalrob-talks.netlify.app/25_mixed_abg): Webinar in RCP Next Generation Series (May 2025; NB powerpoint)

 - [Adult tubulopathies](https://renalrob-talks.netlify.app/25_ANC): talk at Advanced Nephrology Course, Oxford (Jan 2025) - see also a different version from [2024](https://renalrob-talks.netlify.app/24_ANC)